Saluting a fallen son of Ireland

-Told by Nenagh Walking Guide’s very own raconteur, Kevin Whelan, Sonny O’Neill surely kept Ireland’s biggest secret for the rest of his life.
-Find more about Kevin’s tours here.
+From our Racontour Archive, hear our fascinating audio piece on the man who pulled the fatal trigger and why a nice quiet life in a regional town fitted the bill for lying low.
+Told by Nenagh Walking Tours very own raconteur, Kevin Whelan, Sonny O’Neill surely kept Ireland’s biggest secret for the rest of his life.

 Michael Collins: 16 October 1890 – 22 August 1922